HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-letsdrive.md

 #### Attach the Rear Wheels

 * Locate the large round servo horn in each of the small bags that came with your servos
-* Locate the wheel cap we will use in your kit
+* Locate the tread we will use in your kit
-* Press the servo horn into the center of the wheel cap, then use a small black screw  from the servo bag to attach the wheel.
+* Press the servo horn into the center of the tread, then use a small black screw  from the servo bag to attach the wheel.
 If you are having trouble with this,ask for assistance

 ![WheelCap]({{site.baseurl}}/assets/mazerunner/wheelcap.jpg)